 Seek out information to increase efficiency.
-Identify the long-term resource impacts of the programs and services you design.
+Identify the long-term resource impacts of the programs and services you design. ocus on solutions which continue to produce outcomes for the community over the long term.

+Consider long term impacts of one's actions

-Focus on solutions which continue to produce outcomes for the community over mind when making decisions Develop and communicating ideas to support continuous improvement.
-Don't be afraid to innovate
+Keeping all aspects on environment front of mind when making decisions.
+Develop and communicating ideas to support continuous improvement.

-Consider long term impacts of one's actions and decisions.
-Keeping all aspects on environment front of

-Demonstrate individual responsibility

-Keep up to date with best practice and research.
+Don't be afraid to innovate.
+Demonstrate individual responsibility towards the environment.
+Keep up to date with best practice and